 Arrive early or stay late: Rooms available three days before and three days after the Assembly.
 Click the link below or call Reservations at 1-800-228-9290 before May 29, 2017.

 Archbishop Wilton D. Gregory will preside at Mass with the Assembly and give a keynote address.
-Father Bryan N. Massingale from Marquette University also plans to deliver a keynote address.
+Father Bryan N. Massingale from Fordham also plans to deliver a keynote address.
 Other speakers and presenters will be named as details are confirmed.

 Archbishop Wilton Daniel Gregory was born in Chicago in 1947.
 At St. Carthage Grammar School in 1958, he decided to become a priest – even before converting to Catholicism.
 He was baptized in 1959, and following studies at Quigley Preparatory Seminary South, Niles College in Chicago and St. Mary of the Lake Seminary in Mundelein, he was ordained in 1973.